Testing Spreading Behavior in Networks with Arbitrary Topologies: Introduction

 In light of these lower bounds, looking back at the algorithm of \cref{thm:alg-low-degree} we realize that its single weakness is that it does not perform well when $\Delta$ is large.
 Unfortunately our lower bounds do not say as much in that case, and thus a wide gap is left between lower and upper bounds in that regime.
-Nevertheless, we can narrow this gap by using a more complex strategy---if we are prepared to let go of some of the desirable properties of the algorithm of \cref{thm:alg-low-degree}, in particular non-adaptiveness and time-conformability (though we can still obtain a one-sided error algorithm).
+Nevertheless, we can narrow this gap by using a more complex strategy---if we are prepared to let go of non-adaptiveness and time-conformability (though we can still obtain a one-sided error algorithm).
+As previously discussed, however, this is not such a large limitation when taking possible applications into account (as when $T = 2$ it is plausible to, e.g., require nodes to cache their previous state) and indeed it is offset by the significant reduction in the query complexity.

 \begin{restatable}{theorem}{restateThmAlgLargeDegree} Let $T = 2$ and let $\eps > 0$ be given.
 There is an \emph{adaptive, one-sided error} algorithm for testing whether $\ENV \in \oBP$ or is $\eps$-far from $\oBP$ with query complexity